HTML Tutorials - Learn HTML

 <p>Water tanks are clearly marked as H<sub>2</sub>O.</p>

 Figure 8-3: Examples of superscript and subscript.
-Abbreviations

 You can use the abbreviation tag (<abbr>) to mark abbreviations and, optionally, give readers the expansion of the acronym used.
-For example, you could use this tag with acronyms such as HTML:
+For example, you could use this tag with acronyms such as HTML: <abbr title=“Hypertext Markup Language”>HTML</abbr>

-Chapter 8 Text 133
+Chapter 8 ✦ Text 133

-Note that the expansion of the abbreviation is placed in the <abbr> tags title attribute.
-Some user agents will display the value of the title attribute when the mouse/pointer is over the abbreviation.
+attribute.
+Some user agents will display the value of the title attribute when the

-To further strengthen the bond between HTML documents and printed material, the insert and delete tags have been added to HTML.
-Both tags are used for redlining documentsthat is, a visually marked-up document showing suggested changes.
+Marking Editorial Insertions and Deletions To further strengthen the bond between HTML documents and printed material, the insert and delete tags have been added to HTML.
+Both tags are used for redlining documents—that is, a visually marked-up document showing suggested changes.
+For example, the following paragraph has been marked up with text to be inserted (underlined) and deleted (strikethrough).
+The output of this code is shown in Figure 8-4. <p>Peter <del>are</del><ins>is</ins> correct, the proposal

 from Acme is lacking a few <del>minor </del>details.</p>

-Figure 8-4: The <ins> and <del> tags can provide for suitable redlined documents.
+Figure 8-4: The <ins> and <del> tags can provide for suitable redlined

 Note that the underline tag (<u>) has been deprecated in favor of the <ins> tag.

-134 Part II HTML/XHTML Authoring Fundamentals
+134 Part II ✦ HTML/XHTML Authoring Fundamentals

-Grouping Inline Elements with the <span> Tag
+Grouping Inline Elements with

+When using CSS for text formatting, you need a method to code text with the appropriate styles.
+If you are coding block elements, you can use the <div> tag to delimit the block, but with smaller chunks (inline elements) you should use <span>.
 The <span> tag is used like any other inline tag (<b>, <i>, <tt>, and so on), surrounding the text/elements that it should affect.
 You use the style or class attribute to define what style should be applied.
-For example, both of the following paragraph samples would render the word red in red text:
+For example, both of the following paragraph samples would render the word red in red text: <head>

 <style type=“text/css”>